We Love Books – The Paper Dolls by Julia Donaldson

 We borrowed this book from the library, and I suspect we’ll be owning our own copy very soon.
 I had no idea a book, especially one for children, could make me well up like this.
 Highly recommended!

-The Paper Dolls is written by Julia Donaldson and illustrated by Rebecca Cobb, published by MacMillan Books, ISBN 0-230-74108-9
+The Paper Dolls by Julia Donaldson is also illustrated by Rebecca Cobb, published by MacMillan Books, ISBN 0-230-74108-9

 Oh wow!
 Sounds like a beautiful book!
 X